Last updated 10 am on 28 September 2020.

 INFORMATION FOR PEOPLE SELF-ISOLATING/ QUARANTINED OFF CAMPUS

-The goal of quarantine is to isolate yourself until it is clear that you were not infected with COVID during your travel, or due to close contact with someone who travelled recently.
-Complete this form (https://forms.gle/qt4tHmjee4n5didC8) so that the campus medical centre is aware of your situation and can advise as needed.
+The goal of quarantine is to isolate yourself until it is clear that you were not infected with covid-19 during your travel, due to close contact with someone who travelled recently or any other form of potential exposure to covid-19.
+This can include visits to hospital, social gatherings (weddings, funerals or other family gatherings).
+To assess your risk and need for quarantine, please complete a form at https://www.ncbs.res.in/visitor-screening/ so that the covid response team is aware of your situation and can provide relevant advice.

 While you are isolating yourself at home, please ensure that you read the updated quarantine guidelines posted here (https://www.ncbs.res.in/content/blisc-ncbs-instem-c-camp-responses-covid-19).
 At home, sequester yourself as much as possible, away from in-person social contact.
 Needless to say, you should NOT go to the campus under any circumstances.
 Pay careful attention to your health and monitor for any of the symptoms noted in the guidelines.